Recent African origin of modern humans: East and Southeast Asia

+Americas

 Genetic studies concluded that Native Americans descended from a single founding population that initially split from a Basal-East Asian source population in Mainland Southeast Asia around 36,000 years ago, at the same time at which the proper Jōmon people split from Basal-East Asians, either together with Ancestral Native Americans or during a separate expansion wave.
 They also show that the basal northern and southern Native American branches, to which all other Indigenous peoples belong, diverged around 16,000 years ago.
-An indigenous American sample from 16,000BC in Idaho, which is craniometrically similar to modern Native Americans as well as Paleosiberias, was found to had largely East-Eurasian ancestry and showed high affinity with contemporary East Asians, as well as Jōmon period samples of Japan, confirming that Ancestral Native Americans split from an East-Eurasian source population in Eastern Siberia.
+An indigenous American sample from 16,000BC in Idaho, which is craniometrically similar to modern Native Americans as well as Paleosiberians, was found to have largely East-Eurasian ancestry and showed high affinity with contemporary East Asians, as well as Jōmon period samples of Japan, confirming that Ancestral Native Americans split from an East-Eurasian source population in Eastern Siberia.

 Europe

 According to (Macaulay et al. 2005), an early offshoot from the southern dispersal with haplogroup N followed the Nile from East Africa, heading northwards and crossing into Asia through the Sinai.
 This group then branched, some moving into Europe and others heading east into Asia.
 This hypothesis is supported by the relatively late date of the arrival of modern humans in Europe as well as by archaeological and DNA evidence.
-Based on an analysis of 55 human mitochondrial genomes (mtDNAs) of hunter-gatherers, (Posth et al. 2016) argue for a "rapid single dispersal of all non-Africans less than 55,000 years ago."
+Based on an analysis of 55 human mitochondrial genomes (mtDNAs) of hunter-gatherers, (Posth et al. 2016) argue for a "rapid single dispersal of all non-Africans less than 55,000 years ago".
+By 45,000 years ago, modern humans are known to have reached northwestern Europe.